 Learning hard, soft and unusual skills

-The hard skills classes included fire marshalling, first aid and dangerous goods training, which are all essential to our business.
+The hard skills classes included fire marshaling, first aid and dangerous goods training, which are all essential to our business.
 We run first aid and fire marshal courses throughout the year, but there are only limited spaces and someone always misses out.
 Innovation Week provided a great opportunity for people to learn a new skill that they might not have had the chance to do before.

 In an agile business like James and James, progression and development must be at the forefront of culture, so we also ran four soft skills classes during the week.
-These focussed on leadership for new and aspiring leaders, time management, personal development and collaboration.
+These focused on leadership for new and aspiring leaders, time management, personal development and collaboration.
 All are really great skills to learn, helping our people improve themselves further and boosting our overall performance.

 Alongside these classes, we scheduled several other activities to encourage our team to think creatively, bond as a team, and try something new and fun.
 Some of the highlights included white water tube rafting, kayaking and bushcraft.